isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

 Exercise (Easy)

-:   Write an inductive function `def:evenOdd` `:` `expr:{n : ℕ} → IsEven n → IsOdd (suc n)`
+:   Write an inductive function which witnesses the fact that every even number
-    which witnesses the fact that every even number is followed by an odd number.
+    is followed by an odd number.
+This function should have type `expr:{n : ℕ} → IsEven n → IsOdd (suc n)`.

 Solution